Bassel al-Araj: Legacy

 Al-Araj’s death made him an icon of resistance and hope to young Palestinian activists.
 In 2017, a group of activists from Gaza made a video of Al-Araj addressing them and saying his motto, which was amplified after his death: “If you want to be an intellectual, you’d better be an engaged one.”
 His close friend, Hamza Aqrabawi commented: “Bassel was a beacon for the youth, and he left a mark on all those working to collect Palestinian history.
 He believed in a certain path and he sacrificed his own blood for it.”

 In November 2018, Dar Rabal, a Palestinian publisher in Jerusalem, published the full works of al-Araj.
 Twenty-seven of al-Araj’s writings, most notably "Exiting Law and Entering Revolution" and "Live Like a Porcupine, Fight Like a Flea", and ninety of his online posts, including his famous post "Why Do We Go to War?", were collected and published posthumously in the text.
 The book's title, "I Have Found My Answers" (وجدت أجوبتي), was taken from the will he wrote prior to his death.
 His will glorified Palestinian martyrdom and militancy.

-On May 7, 2025, pro-Palestinian protesters stormed the Butler Library of Columbia University, and "renamed" the library the "Basel al-Araj Popular University".
-They demanded Columbia divest from Israel and amnesty for all "targeted by Columbia University's Discipline."
-After several hours of waiting, Columbia requested police assistance who detained at least 80 protestors.
+On May 7, 2025, student protesters at Columbia University entered and took over the Lawrence A. Wien Reading Room of Butler Library, naming it the "Basel Al-Araj Popular University" as part of a broader protest movement demanding disinvestment from Israel amid the Gaza genocide.
+At the order of Columbia's administration, students were blocked in by Columbia's Public Safety and prevented from leaving unless they showed their student ID cards, causing a standoff for hours until the administration summoned the NYPD to arrest the students.
+The Trump administration praised Columbia's response as showing "fortitude and conviction", highlighting the enforcement of campus policies amid federal scrutiny over the university's handling of antisemitism allegations.
+The day before Columbia formalized its settlement with the Trump administration, its University Judicial Board issued expulsions, suspensions, and degree revocations to over 70 students who participated in the "Basel Al-Araj Popular University" occupation of Butler Library.